loafer-mka/version-stamper/README.md

   `VERSION_LEADER` is formed from the name of the submodule.
 They set prefixes and suffixes of symbol names in version stamps (they determine the modification, for example, of the general `VERSION_TEXT` into a specific `YOURPROJECT_VERSION_TEXT`).
+This may be required for complex projects from few subprojects, each of them has its own version, so it is necessary that the names of variables, objects and/or macros used for this purpose are unique.

   The `--print` command always displays notations without a prefix and suffix for two reasons: firstly, it simplifies parsing in some scripts and, secondly, the prefix and suffix to the names are added by plugins;
-  in the plugin text they are used without prefixes and suffixes, and plugins are considered adaptable to the needs of the project - changing them and developing your own are welcome.
+  in the plugin code they are used without prefixes and suffixes, and plugins are considered adaptable to the needs of the project - changing them and developing your own are welcome.